-4. Trial Organisation
+3. Trial Organisation

-Schools will be emailed the roster and script and will be made available online.
+Schools will be emailed the round allocations and scripts which will also be made available online on the Mock Law website pages.
 This will inform them of their opposing team and the allocation of Prosecution and Defence for their trial.
-The Prosecution team will receive an email confirming the details for the allocated magistrate during the first week of the round.
+The Prosecution team will receive an email confirming the details for the allocated magistrate during the first week of the round once this has been confirmed.

 Schools must be prepared to travel.
-Every effort will be made to match schools with the closest opposing school in the circumstances that a face-to-face trial can be held, however, if distance or circumstance impede, a virtual trial or a halfway venue should be used if the distance is too great.
-Trials may be held at schools, local Courts or council chambers.
+Every effort will be made to match schools with the closest opposing school in the circumstances that a face-to-face trial can be held, however, if distance or circumstances come into play, a virtual trial or a halfway venue should be used if the distance is too great.
+Trials may be held at schools, local court houses or council chambers.

-The host school (plaintiff/prosecution) is responsible for organising the venue and coordinating with the Magistrate.
+The host school (plaintiff/prosecution) is responsible for organising the venue and co-ordinating with the Magistrate.
 However, the plaintiff/prosecution team must consult with the defence team in relation to venue, time and date.